lilpoundcake/Synt_v3/README.md

 `make`

-If you receve an error
+If you receve an error when code is compiling

 > ld: warning: ignoring duplicate libraries: '-lemutls_w', '-lgcc'
 >